 Another key way Managers can kill team morale is to provide a lack of clear goals or objectives to their team.
 Not knowing how you are being evaluated as an employee makes it hard to know where to focus your time and effort.

 In addition, some managers have unclear expectations and end up confusing their team as a result.
 For example, a manager may clearly define the task but not provide sufficient guidance on the expected result.
-Therefore you don’t know whether this is something you should spend a week working on or just a day.
+Therefore the employee doesn’t know whether this is something they should spend a week working on or just a day.

-As a Manager, you, therefore, can’t expect the best performance from your team without a clearly articulated objective and metric against which the performance will be evaluated.
-For your employees that can also feel that they are being unfairly judged if you are displeased with the result provided given they didn’t have enough guidance to start with.
+As a Manager, you can’t expect the best performance from your team without a clearly articulated objective and metric against which the performance will be evaluated.
+For your employees that can also feel like they are being unfairly judged if you are displeased with the result provided given they didn’t have enough guidance to start with.

 How To Kill Team Morale – Under Communicating